 Yes.
 Most services provided by the City are available to all New Yorkers regardless of immigration status, including:

-The City provides free, confidential immigrant legal services.
-Call ActionNYC at 800-354-0365 to make an appointment with a provider in your community and in your language.
+The City provides free, confidential immigration legal help.
+Call ActionNYC at 800-354-0365, Monday through Friday, between 9am to 6pm, to make an appointment with a provider in your community and in your language.

 Volunteer with the Mayor's Office of Immigrant Affairs.
 Visit nyc.gov/MOIAVolunteer or call 212-788-7654 during business hours, Monday-Friday, 9 am-5 pm.